Marco-hub-117/git-versions-stats/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

+This script use [Moss plagiarism detection](https://theory.stanford.edu/~aiken/moss/) to perform the comparison.
+The moss requests are sends with [mosspy](https://github.com/soachishti/moss.py) package.

+To **install** this r**equired package** simply run `pip install mosspy`

 Here a list of possible command and option for compareWithMoss.py

+**usage**: `compareWithMoss.py [-h] [--firstdir firstdir] [--seconddir seconddir] [--outdir outdir]`

+The following command show the **help** message: `python3 compareWithMoss.py --help`

 The script compare all .c source code contained into first directory passed with all the .c source code contained into second directory passed, sending moss request and retrieving the result from the resulting moss web page.

 It will save the result into a **csv file** with the following **field**:

-- ['FILE_NAME_1', 'FILE_NAME_2', 'TIME_STAMP_1', 'TIME_STAMP_2', 'RESULT_URL', 'PERC_SIM_1 [%]', 'PERC_SIM_2 [%]', 'LINES_MATCHES']
+- 'FILE_NAME_1', 'FILE_NAME_2', 'TIME_STAMP_1', 'TIME_STAMP_2', 'RESULT_URL', 'PERC_SIM_1 [%]', 'PERC_SIM_2 [%]', 'LINES_MATCHES'

 The **resulting csv** has the following **name** format: _firstDirName_secondDirName.csv_

-When the script start it search into output directory if a csv file with the same name is already present and ask if you want to overwrite that file.
-If you don't the script automatically search into that csv file all missing comparison, start to send moss requests of this missing comparison and append the result into that csv file.
+When the script start it search into output directory if a csv file with the same name is already present and ask if you want to overwrite that file; if you don't, the script automatically search into that csv file all missing comparison, start to send moss requests of this missing comparison and append the result into that csv file.

-The following command show the **help** message: `python3 compareWithMoss.py --help`

 **usage**: `compareWithMoss.py [-h] [--firstdir firstdir] [--seconddir seconddir] [--outdir outdir]`

-- The option `--firstdir firstdir` is used to specify the first directory that contain c source code
+- The option `--firstdir firstdir` ( -f is the short version of the command ) is used to specify the first directory that contain c source code

-- The option `--seconddir seconddir` is used to specify the second directory that contain c source code
+- The option `--seconddir seconddir` ( -s is the short version of the command )is used to specify the second directory that contain c source code

-- The option `--outdir outdir` is used to specify the output directory that will contain the csv result file
+- The option `--outdir outdir` ( -o is the short version of the command ) is used to specify the output directory that will contain the csv result file (Default = "./script_moss_compare")

 </details>